The Beginning of a New 3PL Partnership

 How to Truly Gage a Valuable Partnership: Customer Service

 The service level you receive is determined by the operations personnel of a third-party logistics company.
 In case they are not responding promptly or are unhelpful, you should look for a new company to partner up with.
 Great 3PL companies always follow up with phone calls, emails, monitor their call answering times, and take a more proactive approach to service.
 Don’t settle for slow response rates because of bargain services.

-Delay or error in transport can occur due to vehicle breakdown, traffic delays, human error, and many other things.
+Delays or errors in transport can occur due to vehicle breakdowns, traffic delays, human error, and many other things.
 Having honest and prompt communication from the carrier is essential.
 Many logistics companies offer services that they don’t perform themselves but sub-contract from other companies.
 In these cases, if something goes wrong, the information you receive is the same as the one they’re getting from their supplier.
 It can make communication very difficult and lead to tensions.

 Raising the Bar with First Call Logistics